10 – Nebraska (1982)

 Bruce Springsteen’s The River album was hailed as the first Bruce Springsteen live album.
 Even though the record was a studio recording, it seemed at least one half of the album was meant to portray the live Bruce Springsteen and the E Street Band experience.
 And it did not disappoint in presenting fans with the Bruce live party band sound.
 Songs like “Two Hearts, Crush on You, You Can Look but You Better Not Touch,and Cadillac Ranch,” were pure hand clapping feet stomping juggernauts that worked so well live and on record.
 The other half of the record defined the Bruce that had grown up through the Darkness tour.
 Songs like “Point Blank, “The Price you Pay,” Drive All night,” and of course “The River,” exhibited the social and marital concerns that Bruce has written about ever since.

 The River album was originally intended to be a single record called The Ties That Bind.
 However, Bruce changed his mind and delivered to Columbia Records an album that many fans would argue is one of the greatest double albums ever released.
 Furthermore, Bruce was so prolific during The River recording sessions he produced more outtakes than any other album in his catalog.
 Outtakes from the album appeared for years on so many bootleg recordings.
-Finally Bruce decided to release all this outtakes himself in much better quality than the bootleggers had.
+Finally, Bruce decided to release all these outtakes himself in much better quality than the bootleggers had.
 The outtakes were first released as part of The Tracks 4 CD Box set in 1995.
-In 2015, Bruce reissued The River album with even more previously unheard of songs recorded for the record.
+In 2015, Bruce reissued The River album with even more previously unreleased songs recorded for the record.

 # 6 – Born in the U.S.A.
 (1984)

 Born in the U.S.A was released on June 4th 1984.
-The album catapulted Springsteen beyond the levels of popularity than anyone would have ever imagined only a few years earlier.
-Springsteen was a huge rock star from 1975 to 1984, but the Born in the U.S.A album transformed him into a mass cultural phenomena.
+The album catapulted Springsteen beyond the levels of popularity that anyone would have ever imagined only a few years earlier.
+Springsteen was a huge rock star from 1975 to 1984, but the Born in the U.S.A album transformed him into a mass cultural phenomenon.
 The album was a huge economic success.
 Seven top 10 singles were released from the album.
 The Born in the U.S.A album landed as the Number one album for the year 1985 on the Billboard Top 100 album charts.
 Springsteen’s popularity had soared to such extreme heights that the popular national newspaper USA Today ran a front page headline asking if Bruce had become more popular than Elvis Presley.
 However, many longtime Bruce Springsteen fans resented the mass cultural popularity of the album.
 Many longtime fans accused the new audiences that they were just along for the ride.
 Even some critics lambasted the album as a sellout.

-But as time as passed, it is become very apparent that the record was a brilliant collection of short rock and roll masterpieces that have stood very well the test of time.
+But as time passed, it became very apparent that the record was a brilliant collection of short rock and roll masterpieces that have stood very well the test of time.
 Songs like the title track, “Glory Days, No Surrender, I’m on Fire, Cover Me and My Hometown” have become part of the deep fabric of rock and roll history.
 Seven hit singles is a pretty amazing feat for a record.

 # 5 – Tunnel of Love (1987)